llvll/Routebot/README.md

 # Routebot
-Trajectory data mining and classification from GoPro videos using Visual SLAM and Visual Odometry.
+Trajectory data mining from GoPro videos using Visual SLAM and Visual Odometry.